Peach and Arugula Salad

 Bring quinoa and 4 cups/ 1 L water to a boil in a medium saucepan.
 Season with salt.
 Cover and reduce heat.
 Simmer until quinoa is tender, about 8-10 minutes.
 Drain, return quinoa to pan and cover.
 Remove from heat and let sit 15 minutes.
-Fluff with a fork and spread out onto a baking sheet to cool.
+Fluff with a fork and set aside to cool.

 Toss pickled onion, peaches, arugula, tomatoes, oil, half of chives and 3 Tbsp reserved pickling liquid in a large bowl; season with salt and pepper and more pickling liquid if desired.
 Fold in quinoa.